Protesters crowd into streets, parks and plazas at anti-Trump 'No Kings' demonstrations across US

-PHILADELPHIA (AP) — Demonstrators crowded into streets, parks and plazas across the U.S. Saturday to rally against President Donald Trump as officials urged calm and mobilized National Guard troops ahead a military parade to mark the Army's 250th anniversary that coincides with the president's birthday.
+PHILADELPHIA (AP) — Demonstrators crowded into streets, parks and plazas across the U.S. on Saturday to protest President Donald Trump before a Washington military parade marking the Army's 250th anniversary that coincides with the president's birthday.

-Atlanta's 5,000-capacity "No Kings" rally quickly reached its limit, with thousands more demonstrators outside the barrier to hear speakers in front of the state Capitol.
+Atlanta's 5,000-capacity "No Kings" rally quickly reached its limit, with thousands more demonstrators gathered outside barriers to hear speakers in front of the state Capitol.
+In Minnesota, organizers canceled demonstrations as police worked to track down a suspect in the shootings of two Democratic legislators and their spouses.

-Intermittent light rain fell as sign-carrying marchers gathered for the flagship rally in Philadelphia's Love Park, and shouted “Whose streets?
-Our streets!” as they marched down Ben Franklin Parkway to the Philadelphia Museum of Art.
+Intermittent light rain fell as sign-carrying marchers gathered for the flagship rally in Philadelphia's Love Park.
+They shouted “Whose streets?
+Our streets!” as they marched to the Philadelphia Museum of Art, where they listened to speakers on the steps made famous in the movie “Rocky.”

+“So what do you say, Philly?”
+Democratic U.S. Rep. Jamie Raskin of Maryland shouted to the crowd.
+“Are you ready to fight back?
+Do you want a gangster state or do you want free speech in America?”

 In some places, organizers handed out little American flags while other demonstrators brought larger versions to wave amid signs that ranged from pro-democracy and immigrant-rights messages to a variety of anti-Trump sentiments.

-In Charlotte, North Carolina, crowds cheered anti-Trump speakers in the city's First Ward Park and chanted “we have no kings” before marching behind a “No Kings” banner.

-In Los Angeles, people gathered in front of City Hall as a drum circle began and marchers in downtown Little Rock walked across a bridge over the Arkansas River.
+In Los Angeles, thousands gathered in front of City Hall, hundreds gathered on the lawn in front of Mississippi's state Capitol and marchers in downtown Little Rock walked across a bridge over the Arkansas River.

 Protests were planned in nearly 2,000 locations across the country, from city blocks and small towns to courthouse steps and community parks, organizers said, but no events are scheduled in Washington, D.C., where the military parade will take place in the evening.